danielepolencic/channel4/README.md

 Merge all values from an array of channels into the output.
 If one of the input channels is closed, the output channel is kept open unless it is specified otherwise.
-You can apply a transformation function while mergin the values.
+You can apply a transformation function while merging the values.

 ```js
 let one = Channel();